sibin12/Book_Store_Backend/README.md

 ### Purchase History

 The purchaseHistory collection maintains records of book purchases made by users.
 Each purchase record includes a unique purchaseId, bookId, userId, purchaseDate, price, and quantity.

-### Revenue Tracking

-The revenue tracking mechanism calculates the revenue generated from book sales.
-It queries the purchaseHistory collection to calculate the total revenue for a specific period, such as the current month or year.

 ## Usage